Skip to content

 An ad-hoc individual exit, even when negotiated under the same template, may not qualify as an ERISA plan.
 The threshold is the structure: a published schedule, a defined population, a written claims procedure, and ongoing administration.
 Verify plan status by asking for the SPD.
 If one exists, ERISA's claim and appeal mechanics are available.
 If no SPD exists and the agreement is genuinely individual, ERISA does not attach and contract law governs the dispute.

 If the WARN aggregation analysis suggests rounds 1 and 2 will cross the federal threshold, an involuntary cut in round 2 carries a WARN remedy that the round-1 voluntary departure does not.
-The federal remedy is up to 60 days of back pay and benefits, capped at the period of violation, under 29 U.S.C. § 2104 (verified May 2026).
+The federal remedy is up to 60 days of back pay and benefits, capped at the period of violation, under 29 U.S.C. § 2104.[8]
 State mini-WARN remedies sometimes exceed the federal cap.
 New Jersey's Millville Dallas Airmotive Plant Job Loss Notification Act under N.J.S.A. § 34:21-1 et seq. requires both 90 days of notice and a mandatory severance payment of one week per year of service.

 For the full aggregation analysis, see WARN's 90-day rolling window.
 For the basic federal WARN coverage rules, see the WARN Act 60-day notice rule.
 For the broader picture of how each round in a phased program changes the legal posture of the next, see the multi-round layoff hub.
 For the related question of whether a transfer or comparable-role offer counts as an employment loss for WARN purposes, see comparable-role offers in a restructuring.